-The judgments in Ambard and Blackburn emphasised the importance of free speech in relation to criticism of the courts but they also made clear that there are limits to freedom of expression in this context.
-In Ambard, the 1936 decision of the Privy Council, Lord Atkin said that critics of the judiciary were required to "abstain from imputing improper motives to those taking part in the administration of justice" and the critic must be "genuinely exercising a right of criticism, and not acting in malice or attempting to impair the administration of justice".15 as an historical curiosity, with little if any contemporary relevance.
+When I was a student at Oxford University in the 1970s, the law of scandalising the judiciary was regarded as an historical curiosity, with little if any contemporary relevance.
 In 1984, in the Appellate Committee of the House of Lords, Lord Diplock described the application of contempt law to statements "scandalising the judges" as "virtually obsolescent in England".
-17 Lord Diplock's statement echoed what had been said by Lord Morris in 1899 for the Privy Council.
+Lord Diplock's statement echoed what had been said by Lord Morris in 1899 for the Privy Council.
 The Board considered an appeal against a sentence of 14 days' imprisonment imposed on the agent of a newspaper in Grenada in the Caribbean which had published articles critical of the acting Chief Justice of St Vincent.
 One of the articles had described him as "a briefless barrister, unendowed with much brain".
 In allowing the appeal, on technical grounds, Lord Morris said that contempt of court by scandalising the judiciary had become "obsolete" in the United Kingdom.
 That was a year before the prosecution of Mr Gray.
-Lord Morris added (in words that bring no credit on the Privy Council) that in small colonies, consisting principally of coloured populations, the enforcement in proper cases of committal for contempt of court for attacks on the court may be absolutely necessary to preserve in such a community the dignity of and respect for the court.18
+Lord Morris added (in words that bring no credit on the Privy Council) that in small colonies, consisting principally of coloured populations, the enforcement in proper cases of committal for contempt of court for attacks on the court may be absolutely necessary to preserve in such a community the dignity of and respect for the court.